-- Advanced Biblical Interpretation.
-Advanced studies in various areas of biblical interpretation.
-The specific semester emphasis, such as narrative exegesis, the Bible as literature, rhetorical criticism, and post-modern interpretation, will be reflected on the transcripts.
-Students may take the course only once.
-PRE: BIB 2302 and 2303.
-S - Bible Department Capstone.
-Supervised research project in student area of specialization, culminating in a final, written thesis.
-This course, together with the Practicum, represents the culmination of coursework.
-S - Introduction to Graduate Studies.
-A course designed to familiarize graduate students with the expectations of research, writing, and ministry implications associated with the rigors of a Masters degree.
+- Introduction to Graduate Studies.
+Introduces graduate students to the expectations of research, writing, and ministry implications associated with the rigors of a master's degree.
 Students who transfer at least 12 hours of graduate studies with a GPA of at least 2.75 may substitute another class for this offering. - Introduction to the New Testament.
-An advanced introduction to the New Testament for exegetical and homiletic purposes with emphasis on the historical, literary, and theological dimensions of the text. - Hermeneutics.
-A study of the history of the application of hermeneutics to the biblical text with an emphasis on the current questions in biblical interpretation. - Studies in the New Testament Text.
-A critical study/analysis of a selected New Testament book or genres for exegesis.
+Advanced introduction to the New Testament for exegetical and homiletic purposes with emphasis on the historical, literary, and theological dimensions of the text. - Hermeneutics.
+Study of the history of the application of hermeneutics to the biblical text with an emphasis on the current questions in biblical interpretation. - 6305 Studies in the New Testament Text.
+Critical study and analysis of a selected New Testament book or genres for exegesis.
 Students may take each book or genre only one time. - 6306 New Testament Theology.
-A study of the doctrinal teachings presented in the New Testament. - 6307 Preaching Biblical Genres.
-Application of varied preaching forms to a selected book or genres of the Bible. - Studies in the Old Testament Text.
-A critical study/analysis of a selected Old Testament book or genre for exegesis.
-Students may take each book or genre one time. - Social World of Christianity.
-An exploration into the environment in which Christianity arose and spread.
+Study of the doctrinal teachings presented in the New Testament. - 6307 Preaching Biblical Genres.
+Application of varied preaching forms to a selected book or genres of the Bible. - 6308 Studies in the Old Testament Text.
+Critical study and analysis of a selected Old Testament book or genre for exegesis.
+Students may take each book or genre one time. - 6309 Social World of Christianity.
+Exploration into the environment in which Christianity arose and spread.
 The history, daily life, and institutions of the period will be examined in conjunction with relevant New Testament texts. - Introduction to the Old Testament.
-An advanced introduction to the Old Testament designed for exegesis and preaching with an emphasis on the historical, literary, and theological dimensions of the text. - Biblical Archaeology.
+Advanced introduction to the Old Testament designed for exegesis and preaching with an emphasis on the historical, literary, and theological dimensions of the text. - 6313 Biblical Archaeology.
 Dynamics of the interplay of history, religion, and culture of the Near Middle East through an archaeological lens.
-Students encounter concepts of worldview, morality, religion, and culture. - Social Perspectives of the Old Testament.
-An exploration into the environment in which the Old Testament texts were written.
+Students encounter concepts of worldview, morality, religion, and culture. - 6314 Social Perspectives of the Old Testament.
+Exploration into the environment in which the Old Testament texts were written.
 The history, daily life, and institutions of the periods will be examined in conjunction with Old Testament texts.